The RM of Edenwold's divisional boundaries were last updated in July 2021.

 In 2016, the RM of Edenwold’s divisional electoral boundaries were altered to address population change within the central portion of the RM.
-This change altered the boundaries for Divisions 1 and 5, and remapped Division 3 to represent all of Emerald Park.
+This change altered the boundaries for Divisions 1 and 5 and remapped Division 3 to represent all of Emerald Park.
 In 2018, additional public consultation led to further changes in divisional boundaries.
-More information on those alterations can be found here.

 - Consultation form responses

 - Verbal comments made during the open houses and to municipal staff, and